Mostly Free Online Resources for Family History

 1851/1852 Census of Canada is available online at the Family History Centre.
 It is partially available at home from Automated Genealogy http://automatedgenealogy.com

-Some of the US censuses and vital records from around the world can be accessed free from home at https://familysearch.org/
+Censuses of many countries can be accessed free from home at https://familysearch.org/

 Parish and Civil Records

-So far five provinces have vital records indexes online.
-In
+far five provinces have vital records indexes online.
+In most cases you